ZeyuWangGit/Codewar-Code/README.md

 # Codewar-Code

 ## JavaScript Part
-Some useful part of javascript code from codewar.
+Some useful parts of javascript codes from codewar.